Converting Variable Domains to English

 nlg_data["Topic"] = parsed_predication["Lemma"]

-Note: The code for ParsePredicationName() is described in an appendix
+Note: The code for parse_predication_name() is available in the main Perplexity tree

 Finally, we can take the information we gathered and convert it (in a very simple way) to English.
 Note that generating proper English is much more complicated than this, and we’ll tackle doing it “more right” later.
 For now, our naive approach will illustrate the ideas: